steveharsant/wax/README.md

 Download the [latest release](https://github.com/steveharsant/wax/releases) from the GitHub releases page and run.
 A tray icon will sit near the clock to let you know its running.

+> **Note:** For easy extendability without having to repackage, just run the wax.ahk script directly

 ## Default Plugins

 * **autocorrect:** A long list of commonly misspelled words and their corrections.